afainer/cleven/README.md

 helps drastically simplify its implementation: there is no mixed polygon-volume rendering, we deal with only one data format and so on.

-So far, Cleven has a simple slice-based OpenGL renderer with orthographic projection, basic support of volume sprites and simple converter from polygonal models to voxel maps.
+So far, it has a simple slice-based OpenGL renderer with an orthographic projection, basic support of volume sprites and a simple converter from polygonal models to voxel maps.

 Current status